tfgg/tfgg.github.io/_posts/2015-11-11-election-codes-2.md

 | Mayoral Election | mayor | mayor | ? |
 | Police and Crime Commissioner | pcc | pcc | police.uk? |

 These are all up for argument.
 I haven't chosen a solid principle, more aesthetics.
 Some reflect the name of the assembly, some reflect the geographic region covered.
-For mayoral elections, `may` seems better than `ma`, but e.g. `may2020` might make people think of the general election in May 2020.
+For mayoral elections, `mayor` is long, but seems better than `ma` or `may` in scannability.

 I've also put in two extra column with an alternate ideas.
-The first uses the title of the elected member for that assembly, with the slight problem that London and Welsh Assembly members are both called 'MA's.
+The first uses the title of the elected member for that assembly, with the slight problem that London and Welsh Assembly members are both called 'AM's.
 A search for [#mp2015](https://twitter.com/search?q=%23mp2015) also reveals limited relevant use compared to [#ge2015](https://twitter.com/search?q=%23ge2015).
 The second uses the domains for the different assemblies, though not all election types really have them.

 ### Local elections?